 This award recognizes excellence in undergraduate teaching at the University of Toronto Mississauga.

-Teaching effectiveness is demonstrated by the degree to which the faculty member is able to stimulate and challenge the intellectual ability of students, to communicate academic material effectively and to maintain a mastery of his/her subject areas.
-It also involves maintaining accessability to students and the ability to influence the intellectual and scholarly development of students.
+Teaching effectiveness is demonstrated by the degree to which the faculty member is able to stimulate and challenge the intellectual ability of students, to communicate academic material effectively, and to maintain a mastery of his/her subject areas.
+It also involves maintaining accessibility to students and the ability to influence the intellectual and scholarly development of students.